 - Blues: Shallow End (DE5680), Pale Jade (DE5681), Tinted Ice (DE5728)

 - Lilacs: Sheer Lavender (DE5980), First Lilac (DE5981), Plum Point (DE5982)

 Gick accomplished the technical aspect of creating her straight rainbow lines by placing vertical strips of painter’s tape on sections of wall and painting between each piece of tape.
 Once she peeled the tape off, she was left with cheery and sophisticated bursts of color on her walls and floor.
-The designer felt confident in her vision and with her paint choices as well, stating “the quality of Dunn-Edwards paints are second-to-none.”
+The designer felt confident in her vision and with her paint choices as “the quality of Dunn-Edwards paints are second-to-none,” she said.

 Gick’s discipline for planning helped keep her on task.
-Though designing for herself this time around, Gick may as well have been designing for a client.
-In fact, she put together a design board to help stay organized.
-She also implemented tried-and-true tricks of any seasoned maker — Gick sketched out her ideas, made a template, and always measured twice before making decisions.
-Her preparation also extended to the way she painted.
-Gick explained that she got more mileage out of each mini-roller for her project by wrapping them in tin foil after finishing for the day (in order to retain moisture) so she didn’t have to wash rollers out in between each paint application.
+Though designing for herself this time around, Gick may as well have been designing for a client — in fact, she put together a design board to help stay organized.
+She also implemented tried-and-true tricks of any seasoned maker: Gick sketched out her ideas, made a template, and always measured twice before making decisions.
+Her preparation also extended to the way she painted, too.
+Gick explained that she got more mileage out of each mini-roller for her project by wrapping them in tin foil after finishing for the day (to retain moisture) so she didn’t have to wash rollers out in between each paint application.